PHILOSOPHY & structure

 What are possible Solutions to these Challenges?

-To resolve some of the pressing issues that correspond with the Challenges of Security & Sustainability, it is necessary to fall back on certain equitable & democratic ideals along with the implementation of policies that foster socio-economic progress.
+To resolve some of the pressing issues that correspond with the Challenges, it is necessary to rely on coordinated, global alliances to ensure the implementation of policies that foster social, economic and environmental progress.
 The Solutions, therefore, lie in the steadfast pursuit of:

 While incorporating the three Guiding Principles and the six Overarching Themes into every aspect of its six-week program, the ISS is divided into two components: